alfonsodelarosa4/mastermind/README.md

 **CONFIGURATIONS:**
 Since configurations are used to configure settings for components of the backend, the following configurations were used:
 To provide context: Beans are active components in the backend that are managed by Java Spring.
-- RedisConfiguration: used to create templates as the means to communicate to the Redis container for CRUD operations.
+- **RedisConfiguration**: used to create templates as the means to communicate to the Redis container for CRUD operations.
-- WebConfiguration: used to permit GraphQL requests from localhost:3000, which is where the React app is located.
+- **WebConfiguration**: used to permit GraphQL requests from localhost:3000, which is where the React app is located.
-- WebSocketConfiguration: used for creating different endpoints for the client to establish a connection, to subscribe to a topic, and to send messages via WebSocket.
+- **WebSocketConfiguration**: used for creating different endpoints for the client to establish a connection, to subscribe to a topic, and to send messages via WebSocket.

 **CONTROLLERS:**
 Since controllers are used to handle incoming requests and respond to them, the following controllers were created:
-- ApiRestController: used to handle REST requests from the client, such as starting a game session.
+- **ApiRestController**: used to handle REST requests from the client, such as starting a game session.
-- GraphQLController: used to handle GraphQL requests from the client, such as retrieving a list of game events of a session.
+- **GraphQLController**: used to handle GraphQL requests from the client, such as retrieving a list of game events of a session.
-- WebSocketController: used to handle incoming WebSocket messages from the client, such as making a guess.
+- **WebSocketController**: used to handle incoming WebSocket messages from the client, such as making a guess.

 **MODELS:**
 The following Java classes were created to be used as models:
-- GameEvent: stores important game events during a session, such as a description of what happened, along with the timestamp and game session id.
+- **GameEvent**: stores important game events during a session, such as a description of what happened, along with the timestamp and game session id.
 GameEvent entries are stored in MongoDB.
-- GameSession: contains information of each game session, such as the game session id, the answer itself, the number of attempts left, etc.
+- **GameSession**: contains information of each game session, such as the game session id, the answer itself, the number of attempts left, etc.

 **REPOSITORIES:**
 The following respositories were used to interact with MongoDB and Redis.
-- GameEventRepository: provides CRUD functions to store game events to MongoDB.
+- **GameEventRepository**: provides CRUD functions to store game events to MongoDB.
-- GameSesssionRepsitory: custom repository that provides CRUD functions to store game sesesion to Redis.
+- **GameSesssionRepsitory**: custom repository that provides CRUD functions to store game sesesion to Redis.

 **SERVICES:**
-THe following are services that contain business logic:
+The following are services that contain business logic:
-- GameEventService: provides simplified functions by interacting with GameEventRepository with error-handling.
+- **GameEventService**: provides simplified functions by interacting with GameEventRepository with error-handling.
-- GameSessionService: provides simplified functions by interacting with GameSessionRepository with error-handling.
+- **GameSessionService**: provides simplified functions by interacting with GameSessionRepository with error-handling.
-- RandomApiService: provides functions that communicate to the Random Integer API of random.org
+- **RandomApiService**: provides functions that communicate to the Random Integer API of random.org
-- WebSocketMessagingService: provides functions that send messages to websocket topics, such as game sessions.
+- **WebSocketMessagingService**: provides functions that send messages to websocket topics, such as game sessions.

 ### 5. Frontend Design
 The React app will provide the user-interface of interacting with the backend.
 It utilizes the following technologies to provide an simplified experience of Mastermind: